-- You must attend the test in the room assigned to your enrolled session (LAB 01, LAB 02, or LAB 03). - There will be two test sessions running on the same day.
-Before both sessions end, it is considered a breach of academic integrity if you communicate about the content of your test with others attending a different test session. - You must take the written test in-person: any remote attempt will be marked zero automatically. - This written test is strictly individual: identified collaborations will be reported to Lassonde for a breach of academic integrity. - This written test accounts for 4% of your course grade. - Unlike the labs (and the later programming tests), there will be no starter project for you to download and import. - All questions will be answered on the Sections E & F eClass site. - You will be solely responsible for any loss of time or marks due to any of the following failing: - You have a working EECS account to login into a WSC lab machine. - You have a working PPY account to login into the eClass site (subject to Duo Mobile verification).
+- You must attend the test in the room assigned to your enrolled session (LAB 01, LAB 02, or LAB 03). - There will be multiple test sessions running on the same day.
+Before all sessions end, it is considered a breach of academic integrity if you communicate about the content of your test with others attending a different test session. - You must take the written test in-person: any remote attempt will be marked zero automatically. - This written test is strictly individual: identified collaborations will be reported to Lassonde for a breach of academic integrity. - This written test accounts for 6% of your course grade. - Unlike the labs (and the later programming tests), there will be $\underline{\mathbf{no}}$ starter project for you to download and import. - All questions will be answered on the Section E eClass site. - You will be solely responsible for any loss of time or marks due to any of the following failing: - You have a working EECS account to login into a LAS1006/1002 lab machine. - You have a working PPY account to login into the eClass site (subject to Duo Mobile verification).